Links and documents

 Building 3 is a very good example of the Rustic style with Tudor Revival details, which was favoured within the National Parks program.
 The informal style was perceived as harmonious with a mountain setting.
 Reflecting the rustic, picturesque aesthetic consistent with Park’s tradition, local building materials were used.
 Building 3 is constructed from rock quarried within the park.
 It is a good functional structure built to reflect its picturesque setting.

 Situated on the eastern boundary of the park, the East Gate Registration Buildings announce the park in large wooden letters.
 Reinforcing the present character of the park, the East Gate is a familiar and symbolic man-made landmark.
-Building 3 served as the caretaker’s residence.
+The gable end of the front porch frames the word “Register”.
+Building 3 served as the registration building and originally provided washrooms for visitors.
 Emphasizing natural building materials and the picturesque landscape, the East Gate Registration Buildings are constructed to be compatible with their environment.

 Sources: East Gate, Banff National Park, Banff, Alberta.
 Heritage Character Statement 84-055; East Gate, Banff National Park, Banff, Alberta, Federal Heritage Buildings Review Office Report 84-055.